mpanda-wipro/mpanda-wipro/README.md

 - 👋 Hi, I’m Manmohan (@mpanda-wipro)
 - 👀 I’m interested in
-- 🌱 I’m currently learning autonomous vehicle such as boat
+- 🌱 I’m currently learning autonomous vehicle such as autonomous boat
-- 💞️ I’m looking to collaborate on Kafka, BQ, ML
+- 💞️ I’m looking to collaborate on Kafka, BQ, ML, cloud engineering
 - 📫 How to reach me -

 <!---